The purpose of this guidance

 4. Demonstrate impact and a commitment to building a long-term partnership

 A childcare provider should be able to demonstrate the positive impact that their organisation has over time.
 This should include detailed information about the social need that the provider is aiming to address and evidence to show that they are genuinely meeting this need.
-This includes providing evidence of how their work does not support the long-term institutionalisation of childcare but rather genuinely meets a need that is created when traditional family-based childcare solutions are missing or unavailable.

 A responsible provider should also be willing to commit to a long-term partnership with our local IVHQ teams, so that the placement of volunteers can help to support the development of local staff as caregivers and develop the long-term capacity of the organisation as a whole.